Our Woolavington Curriculum

 Children leave Woolavington with a sense of belonging to a tightly knit community where they have the confidence and skills to make decisions, self-evaluate, make connections and become lifelong learners.

-The aim of our curriculum at Woolavington is to ensure we provide opportunities for children to develop:
+Our curriculum at Woolavington ensures we provide opportunities for children to develop:

 - Spiritual, Moral, Social and cultural awareness